joshisanonymous/class_assignments/README.md

 Each folder here represents an assignment I've done for a class and so would be compiled separately.
 They include the following:

 ### French Syntax and Meaning (2020 w/Dr Ranson)
-* fr_01: Presentation of an article on word order in interrogatives
+* fr01: Presentation of an article on word order in interrogatives

 ### Language, Race and Ethnicity (2020 w/Dr Forrest)
-* race_ethnicity_01: Ethnolinguistic autobiography
+* race_ethnicity01: Ethnolinguistic autobiography
+* race_ethnicity02: Presentation of Dubois \& Horvath (2003)

 ### Phonetics and Phonology (2019 w/Dr Renwick)
 * phon_phon_homework01: Consonants